Table of Contents

 At the same time, it’s important to remember that Australia changed its post-study visa policy in 2013.

 Since then, it has had an influx of international students from all around the globe, especially in South Asia.
-For students that want to study abroad, this could be a driving factor while deciding whether studying in Australia is the best option for them.
+For students that want to study abroad, this could be a driving factor when deciding whether studying in Australia is the best option for them.

 Canada top the list of best countries to study abroad and work.
 Known for its scenic beauty and high standard of living, Canada is also the most educated country in the world.
 It is quickly becoming the top destination for international students because of its quality education and low tuition fees.